ShredSecurity/protocol-deployment-checklist/README.md

 ## Introduction

-This checklist is a deployment-readiness framework designed by Shred Security for protocols, used by developers and auditors to ensure a secure, controlled, and observable launch on mainnet or other live networks.
-It guides engineering teams through architecture decisions, role setup, proxy initialization, asset assumptions, monitoring, and emergency procedures, while giving auditors a clear reference to validate that the system is safely upgradeable, correctly configured, and resilient to operational errors or malicious exploits.
+This checklist defines a baseline standard for deploying smart contract protocols to mainnet and other live networks.

+It is intended to be used by protocol engineering teams during deployment and by auditors to verify that deployment, upgradeability, role configuration, and operational safeguards are correctly implemented prior to launch.

+### How to use this checklist (Normative Rules)

+- **Required?** → mark **Yes / No / N/A**
+- N/A is allowed **only when** “Applies When” is not satisfied
+- **BLOCKER items must be resolved before launch**
+- All resolved checks should include evidence (tx hash, explorer link, doc link)

 ## Table of Contents